QuantEcon/lecture-python.myst/lectures/exchangeable.md

 ## Overview

-This lecture studies an example  of learning via Bayes' Law.
+This lecture studies  learning via Bayes' Law.

-We touch on foundations of Bayesian statistical inference invented by Bruno DeFinetti {cite}`definetti`.
+We touch foundations of Bayesian statistical inference invented by Bruno DeFinetti {cite}`definetti`.

 The relevance of DeFinetti's work for economists is presented forcefully in chapter 11 of {cite}`Kreps88` by David Kreps.

-The example  that we study in this lecture  is a key component of {doc}`this lecture <odu>` that augments the {doc}`classic <mccall_model>`  job search model of McCall {cite}`McCall1970` by presenting an unemployed worker with a statistical inference problem.
+An example  that we study in this lecture  is a key component of {doc}`this lecture <odu>` that augments the {doc}`classic <mccall_model>`  job search model of McCall {cite}`McCall1970` by presenting an unemployed worker with a statistical inference problem.

 Here we create  graphs that illustrate the role that  a  likelihood ratio plays in  Bayes' Law.

-We'll use such graphs to provide insights into the mechanics driving outcomes in {doc}`this lecture <odu>` about learning in an augmented McCall job search model.
+We'll use such graphs to provide insights into  mechanics driving outcomes in {doc}`this lecture <odu>` about learning in an augmented McCall job search model.

 Among other things, this lecture discusses  connections between the statistical concepts of sequences of random variables that are

 - independently and identically distributed
-- exchangeable
+- exchangeable (also known as *conditionally* independently and identically distributed)

-Understanding the distinction between these concepts is essential for appreciating how Bayesian updating works in our example.
+Understanding these concepts is essential for appreciating how Bayesian updating works.

 You can read about exchangeability [here](https://en.wikipedia.org/wiki/Exchangeable_random_variables).

-Another term for **exchangeable** is **conditionally independent**.

-In this lecture, we hope  to convey an answer to the question *conditional on what?* in the phrase *conditionally independent*.
+Because another term for **exchangeable** is **conditionally independent**,  we want   to convey an answer to the question *conditional on what?*

-We also help to tell why  an assumption of independence precludes possibility of learning while an assumption of conditional independence makes learning possible.
+We also tell why  an assumption of independence precludes  learning while an assumption of conditional independence makes learning possible.

 Below, we'll often use